bogdanvuk/phd/source/efti.rst

 .. literalinclude:: code/algorithm.py
     :caption: Overview of the |algo| algorithm

-The fitness of the mutated individual (variable ``fit_mut``), calculated by the ``fitness_eval()`` function, is then compared with the fitness of the candidate solution individual (variable ``fit``) by the ``selection()`` function, which decides whether the mutated individual will be taken as the new candidate solution, i.e. will it become the base for the mutation in the iterations to follow.
-During ``max_iter`` iterations the |algo| algorithm tries to improve upon the DT candidate solution, after which the algorithm exits and the candidate solution is returned.
-Once the DT is formed in this way, it can be used to classify new instances of the problem.
+The fitness of the mutated individual (variable ``fit_mut``), calculated by the ``fitness_eval()`` function, is then compared with the fitness of the candidate solution (variable ``fit``) by the ``selection()`` function, which decides whether the mutated individual will be taken as the new candidate solution, i.e. will it become the base for the mutation in the iterations to follow.
+During ``max_iter`` iterations the |algo| algorithm tries to improve upon the DT candidate solution, after which the algorithm exits and the fittest DT individual found during this process is returned.
+Once the DT is formed in this way, it can be used to classify new instances of a problem.

-In the :num:`Figures #fig-efti-overview00` through :num:`#fig-efti-overview07`, one example evolution of the DT by the |algo| algorithm on the ``vene`` dataset is shown.
+In the :num:`Figures #fig-efti-overview00` through :num:`#fig-efti-overview07`, one example evolution process of the DT by the |algo| algorithm on the ``vene`` dataset is shown.
+The ``vene`` dataset contains instances of three different classes :math:`C_1`, marked by the red stars, :math:`C_2`, marked by the green squares, and :math:`C_3`, marked by the blue triangles.
 Eight specific moments in the DT evolution, where significant breakthroughs in the fitness of the DT were made, are presented in these figures by both plotting their tree structure, and displaying the partition of the attribute space that these individuals induce.
 The nodes are drawn using circles and the leaves using squares, and each node and each leaf is assigned a unique ID.
 Each leaf node and its corresponding attribute space region are labeled in the format *i-Cj*, where *i* equals the ID of the leaf, and *j* equals the class number assigned to the leaf, hence also to the region.
 For each of these figures, the following information is given:

 - Iteration - the iteration number in which the DT individual was evolved
-- Fitness - the fitness of the DT
+- Fitness - the fitness of the DT individual
-- Size - the size of the DT: calculated as the number of leaves in the DT
+- Size - the size of the DT individual: calculated as the number of leaves in the DT
-- Accuracy - the accuracy of the DT on the training set: calculated as the percentage of the instances from the training set that are classified correctly
+- Accuracy - the accuracy of the DT individual on the training set: calculated as the percentage of the instances from the training set that the DT classifies correctly

 .. subfigstart::